Does Your Name Impact your Chances in the Jobs Market?

 What our parents decide to call us can have an impact on how we are treated throughout the rest of our lives.
 They can give rise to school time nick names, which might not always be flattering.

-Pity the boy whose history buff parents named him after the last Plantagenet king of England whose family name is Head.
+There was the boy who was born into the Head family.
+His history buff parents decided to name him after the Plantagenet king of England known for being kidnapped on his return journey from the Criwhose family name is Head.

 Names in the jobs market